 Reading food labels does not have to be tricky.
 Tweet This!
 In fact, it can be fun.
 Look at it as an opportunity to challenge yourself!
 The goal is to maximize your nutritive intake while keeping caloric consumption low.
-If you follow these simple tips, you may find yourself eating more nutrient-dense foods and giving your body what it needs to stay healthy.
+If you follow these five simple tips, you may find yourself eating more nutrient-dense foods and giving your body what it needs to stay healthy.

 1) Check the serving size and calories.

 - The nutrition facts label on product packages are predicated in one serving.
 Serving sizes are described in common measurements like cups, ounces or pieces.

 - It is not uncommon to have more than one serving in a container.
 If you eat two servings, you are doubling the amount of calories you consume as well.